SharePoint/sp-dev-docs/docs/apis/amr-api-reference.md

 By default, when no `StartChangeToken` is provided, `CreateSPAsyncReadJob` method returns all items available, based on the parameters.
 A `CurrentChangeToken` value is returned every time.

-To export only the items that changed since last export, set a `StartChangeToken` in subsequent calls to `CreateSPAsyncReadJob`.
+To read only the items that changed since last read, set a `StartChangeToken` in subsequent calls to `CreateSPAsyncReadJob`.
 Use `CurrentChangeToken` returned from last call as the value of `StartChangeToken`.

-AMR API returns an error and stops the export, if it receives an invalid `StartChangeToken` value.
+AMR API returns an error and stops the read, if it receives an invalid `StartChangeToken` value.

 Be careful when using this feature with large number of items.
-The export job could run for extended duration.
+The read job could run for extended duration.
 AMR API cancels jobs that run over 10 minutes to protect the SharePoint infrastructure.

 #### encryptionOption